ArcelorMittalBelgium/AI-image-recognition/_chapter/image-operations.md

 ### Dilation

 Normally, in cases like noise removal, erosion is followed by dilation.
-Because, erosion removes white noises, but it also shrinks our object.
+Erosion removes white noises, but also shrinks our object, so we dilate it to regain the object area.
-So we dilate it.
-Since noise is gone, they won’t come back, but our object area increases.
 It is also useful in joining broken parts of an object.

 ```python
 kernel = np.ones((kernelsize_x,kernelsize_y),np.uint8)